Sofia-Bourdon/Botanica-Essentials/README.md

 <img width="1512" alt="checkout_3" src="https://github.com/Sofia-Bourdon/Botanica-Essentials/assets/112895499/de3750be-3659-4e0b-935d-8c17c867f817">

-- After completing the order successfuly they should be redirected to a success page displaying the order details and a button with a link to the homepage or profile (depending on if they are signed in)
+- After completing the order successfuly they should be redirected to a success page displaying the order details and a button with a link to the homepage or profile (depending on if they are signed in).

 **Dedicated Blog**